-Title: Infection Control Personal Protective Equipment (PPE) Donning & Doffing - Pandemic Influenza Serial Number: 03.049

-Owner: Infection Control Team

-Version: 2.0 Date: Oct 2019 Review: Oct 2021
+Title: Infection Control Personal Protective Equipment (PPE) Donning & Doffing - Pandemic Influenza Serial Number: 03.049 Owner: Infection Control Team · Version: 3.0 Date: November 2021 Review: November 2023

-Purpose Infection Control checklist for Donning and Doffing Personal Protective Equipment (PPE) in a Pandemic Influenza outbreak Key information The level of PPE used will vary according to the procedure being carried out, and not all items of PPE will always be required.
+Version: 3.0 Date: November 2021 Review: November 2023 Decree (555) : Purpose Infection Control checklist for Donning and Doffing Personal Protective Equipment (PPE) in a Pandemic Influenza outbreak uipment (PPE) in a Key information The level of PPE used will vary according to the procedure being carried out, and not all items of PPE will always be required.
 Standard infection control principles apply at all times.
 Donning PPE Healthcare workers should put on PPE before they enter a single room or cohorted area.
-The order given here for putting on PPE is practical, but the order for putting on is less critical than the order of removal.
+The order given here for putting on PPE is practical, but the order for putting on is less critical that the order of removal.
 Gown (or apron if it is not an aerosol-generating procedure) Fully cover the torso from the neck to knees and the arms to the end of the wrists, and wrap around the back.
-Fasten at back of neck and waist.
-Surgical mask (or FFP3 mask if it is an aerosol-general Secure ties or elastic bands at middle of head Fit flexible band to nose bridge.
+Fasten at back of neck and waist. end of the wrists, and Surgical mask (or FFP3 mask if it is an aerosol-generat Secure ties or elastic bands at middle of head a Fit flexible band to nose bridge.
 Fit snug to face and below chin.
 Fit check the respirator.
-U 1 / Goggles or face shield (in aerosol-generating procedures and as appropriate after risk assessment) Place over face and eyes and adjust to fit.
-Disposable glovesExtend to cover wrist of gown if a gown is worn.
-Doffing PPE Healthcare workers should remove PPE upon leavin that minimises the potential for cross-contamination. aerosol-generating procedure, those involved in the pr remove their gloves, gown and eye goggles, dispose hands.
-Remove the respirator and dispose of it as c on leaving the room or cohorted area.
-Finally hand w outlined as follows always applies, even if not all items If a single room h ocedure should, be of them as clinical linical waste, and a vashing should be p has been used for a fore leaving the room waste and wash the pply alcohol hand rul performed.
-The orde Gloves Assume that the outside of the glove is contaminated.
-Grasp the outside of the glove with the opposite gloved hand; peel off.
-Hold the removed glove in gloved hand.
-Slide the fingers of the ungloved hand under the remaining glove at the wrist.
-Peel off second glove over first glove.
-Discard appropriately.
-Gown or apron Assume that the front and sleeves of the gown Unfasten or break the ties.
-Pull the gown or apron away from the neck a gown only.
+Goggles or face shield (in aerosol-generating procassessment) • Place over face and eyes and adjust to fit. edures and as a ppropriate after risk Disposable gloves Doffing PPE Extend to cover wrist of gown if a gown is worn.
+Healthcare workers should remove PPE upon leaving the room or cohorted area in an of that minimises the potential for cross-contamination.
+If a single room has been used for aerosol-generating procedure, those involved in the procedure should, before leaving the rown over their gloves, gown and eye goggles, dispose of them as clinical waste and wash hands.
+Remove the respirator and dispose of it as clinical waste, and apply alcohol hand on leaving the room or cohorted area.
+Finally hand washing should be performed.
+The coutlined as follows always applies, even if not all items of PPE have been used. as been used for an ore leaving the room, waste and wash their oply alcohol hand rub erformed.
+The order Gloves Assume that the outside of the glove is contam Grasp the outside of the glove with the opposite Hold the removed glove in gloved hand.
+Slide the fingers of the ungloved hand under th Peel off second glove over first glove.
+Discard appropriately. e gloved hand; peel Gown or apron Assume that the front and sleeves of the gown Unfasten or break the ties.
+Pull the gown or apron away from the neck algown only.
 Turn the gown inside out.
-Fold or roll it into a bundle and discard appropriate and shoulders, touc
+Fold or roll it into a bundle and discard approprint nd shoulders, touch Goggles or face shield Assume that the outside of the goggles or face To remove, handle by head band or ear pieces Discard appropriately.
+Wash hands using soap and water, dry thorough i. ated.